graphcore-research/graphcore-research.github.io/_posts/2025-06/2025-06-04-cube-root-formats.md

 ## Mean Squared Error

 While it seems reasonable to aim for a flat distribution after quantisation, it isn't the most obvious optimisation objective.
-A common choice of metric for quantisation is _mean squared error_:
+A common choice of metric for quantisation is the _mean squared error_:

 ```python
 error = torch.mean((quantise(x) - x) ** 2)